yuri-ocha/manga-visual-metaphor-dataset/README.md

 This repository contains annotation metadata for the paper:

-"Visual Metaphors for Abstract Conditions:
-Non-Recoverable Replacement in Manga"
+"Visual Metaphors for Abstract Conditions: Non-Recoverable Replacement in Manga"

-accepted at Diagrams 2026.
+published at Diagrams 2026, LNAI 16833, https://doi.org/10.1007/978-3-032-34178-5_39.

 The dataset is intended as an exploratory resource for studying visual metaphors in narrative visual media.

 ## Contents

-The repository will include:
+The repository include:

-- annotation metadata
-- annotation guidelines
+- annotation metadata: work title, volume, page panel
-- label definitions
+- labels: metaphor, metaphor types (a: Juxtaposition/Simile, b: Fusion/Hybrid, c: Replacement/Contextual/Recoverable replacement d: Non- recoverable replacement)

 Note:
 Manga images are not included due to copyright restrictions.